 Instructor: Chen Chen📁

+What are the effects of family-planning policies?
 Is an aging population something to worry about?
-What are the effects of family-planning policies?
 Do migrants compete with locals for jobs?
 Many of today’s critical social issues are related to population size, structure, or composition, and where these issues occur can make the answers different.
-Population geographers study how location matters to demographic issues and processes.
-This course is an introduction to population geography.
+Population geographers study how location matters to demographic issues and processes, and this course is an introduction to population geography.
+The course takes a form of discussion seminar.
 Major topics in this course include fertility, mortality, and migration, with a focus on how they differ across time and space.
 With respect to each of these topics, we will learn a set of tools for measuring and describing population processes, data, and population composition.
-We will also discuss how social issues are related to demography and population geography.

 📖Theories of Demography